 An understanding of the basic distribution system is necessary to determine clearances.
-Xcel Energy does not purposely clear non-company conductor including cable and phone wires.

 Notification

 Xcel Energy expects that a reasonable attempt be made by contractors to notify property owners regarding work to be done.
 Contractors need to be aware that there are special conditions that may apply to each region (see section 1.1.2).